Cafeteria Fund Loan Letter

 Loans from the cafeteria fund must be treated as a commercial loan, and before the district can transfer the funds, there must be a bona-fide (written, formal) loan agreement between district and food service officials and specific repayment terms (dates and amounts) and interest payments are required.
 The rate of interest charged must be equal to the rate that would be paid if the loan was obtained from a commercial source, and no less than the amount of interest the food service department would have earned by keeping the money deposited in an interest-bearing account (see attached USDA guidance).

 Please share this information with your district/agency management and business personnel.
-If you have any questions regarding cafeteria fund issues, please contact Christine Kavooras in the Nutrition Services Division at 916-322-3609, 800-952-5609, or email@example.com.
+If you have questions regarding cafeteria fund policy or regulations, please contact the Resource Management Unit at 800-952-5609 or you can submit your questions to SNPCafeFundQuestions@cde.ca.gov.

 Letter signed jointly by Phyllis Bramson-Paul, Director, Nutrition Services Division, and Scott Hannan, Director, School Fiscal Services Division.